 Suspensions Any student may be suspended up to 5 days for misconduct on or off campus.
 Following the suspension period, future participation in school activities will be determined after administrative intake proceedings have taken place.
 During a suspension, a student is not allowed at any GPA sponsored activity which includes, but are not limited to: athletic games (as a participant nor as a spectator); banquets/events; dances; special performances during or after school; field trips; etc. While serving a suspension, students are expected to be inside their home during school hours, and are not allowed on or near campus, without an adult, for the duration of their suspension.
 Failure to adhere will result in police being notified.
-Students with egregious behavior or or a suspension may not be eligible for honor roll or other awards such as GPA scholarships.
+Students with egregious behavior or a suspension may not be eligible for honor roll or other awards such as GPA scholarships.

-Intakes Before your child will be admitted back to GPA, he or she must sit before a panel with you on the last day of suspension for an intake hearing.
+Intakes Before your child will be admitted back to GPA, he or she must sit before a panel with you for an intake hearing.
 Your child must be in full GPA uniform at the hearing.
-The intake panel will at a minimum consist of the director or designee, dean of students, a teacher, or a support staff member.
-This panel will determine whether or not your child is prepared to return to school.
+The intake panel will at a minimum consist of the director or designee, a teacher, or a support staff member.
+This panel will determine whether or not your child is prepared to return to class.